rosharp/Dotfiles/README.md

 ## OS

 [Debian Stable](https://www.debian.org/releases/stable/) is indeed stable.
-It may lack some newest features (e.g. [PipeWire + Wireplumber](https://rosharp.github.io/posts/pipewire-with-wireplumber-on-debian/)), but most things are easy to set up since we have `apt`.
+It may lack some of the newest features (e.g. [PipeWire + Wireplumber](https://rosharp.github.io/posts/pipewire-with-wireplumber-on-debian/)), but most things are easy to set up since we have `apt`.